 Mizzi Associated Enterprises Limited's principal activity is the ownership and the development of property for trading and rental purposes.
-The principal activity of Mellieha Bay Hotel Limited is the ownership and operation of the Mellieha Bay Hotel.
+The principal activity of Mellieha Bay Hotel Limited is the ownership of the Mellieha Bay Hotel.
+With respect to the other associates, Sliema Creek Lido Limited has an emphyteutical grant concession of 65 years that commented in 2018, in respect of a particular property in Gzira, which it leases out to Aqualuna Lido Ltd to manage and operate a lido operation as its principal activity.
 The associates' principal places of business are based in Malta.